-Universal Precautions will reduce the chances of endangering a patient if they are being monitored or have been otherwise threatened regarding what they might say during a visit.
+Practice "Universal Precautions" to reduce the chances of endangering a patient if they are being monitored or have been otherwise threatened regarding what they might say during a visit.

-- 1. To access telephonic Interpreter Services from BMC phones, call 7-8787; from external phones, call 617-414-5549 and press 3. - 2.
+- 1. Do not allow family members to interpret; to access telephonic Interpreter Services from BMC phones, call 7-8787; from external phones, call 617-414-5549 and press 3. - 2.
 Assume patients are not alone even if they say they are, and assume there might be abuse even if they have never disclosed it. - 3.
 Do not lead with specific questions about safety or abuse unless the patient themself brings it up.
 Instead, ask more generally about "How are you doing?
 How are you and your partner/family coping with all that is going on right now?" - 4.
 Follow the patient's lead regarding what they may or may not feel comfortable talking about, medical or otherwise. - 5.
 If the patient indicates there might be some safety concerns, explore with caution, ask if they could say a little more about what they are concerned about or need help with; be prepared to switch subjects at any time.